 - Make sure to chop your chocolate well for even melting.

 - Sometimes I like to use a combination of milk chocolate and dark chocolate for a more complex flavor.
-Layering them makes for a nice presentation.
+Layering them makes for a nice presentation of chocolate and white chocolate bark.

 More Chocolate Bark Topping Ideas